My Site

 What you'll need: What you need to do:

 • Create the characters you want to use in the Model Viewer.
-You can choose from any character and any set of equipment that's in the game
+You can choose from any character and any set of equipment that's in the game.

 • Make the character do the animation you want to see (talking, dancing, etc.)

-• Capture the action with your video-capture software
+• Capture the action with your video-capture software.

 • Repeat the last two steps for every character you'll have in the scene, including any other elements you'll need like pets, chairs, etc.

-• Import the clips of all the characters, items, etc. you've just captured into After Effects
+• Import the clips of all the characters, items, etc. you've just captured into After Effects (or whatever program you're using for this)

 • Use After Effects to "key" out the background colors surrounding your characters and items so that the background turns transparent, letting items behind it show through.
-This is similar to how TV weathermen stand in front of a green screen but then they "key" out the green and show a weather map instead
+This is similar to how TV weathermen stand in front of a green screen but then they "key" out the green and show a weather map instead.

-• Render the completed scene
+• Render the completed scene.

-• Import the completed scene into your video editor
+• Import the completed scene into your video editor.

 • Congratulations!
 Now you've got about three seconds of video.
 Repeat the whole set of steps again and again to make a full video. :)